 by ESS Earth Sciences in Melbourne.
 Performance and reliability are a fundamental priority for this type of instrumentation, but real world usability was high on the list for the Gecko.
 Who better than a team of field seismologists and data analysts to contribute to this aspect of instrument design?

 The Gecko is supremely simple to use in the field.
 With its in-built display and keypad it can be completely configured without the need to connect a laptop or use a mobile device via Bluetooth or WiFi – your user interface is always there, ready to go.
 As soon as you power up a Gecko it is recording continuous data to the removable SD card within seconds, and it will continue to do so, trimming away the oldest data as the 32GB storage approaches capacity.
 It stores data in the most common earthquake data format, MiniSEED, but adds companion files so that our Waves viewing software displays corrected ground motion values, not just raw recorder counts.
 With just four buttons you can fully configure the Gecko, including changing station codes, setting up triggering, configuring telemetry, and much more.
 This is by far the easiest to use professional seismograph available today.

-The Gecko range now has 6 models: the budget Compact recorder; the Rugged waterproof recorder; the SMA strong motion accelerograph with internal triaxial accelerometer; the SMA-HR with integrated high resolution triaxial accelerometer, the Helix short period seismograph, and the Prism broadband seismograph with 200-second to 1500Hz bandwidth.
+The Gecko range now has 6 models: the budget Compact recorder; the Rugged waterproof recorder; the SMA strong motion accelerograph with internal triaxial accelerometer; the SMA-HR with integrated high resolution triaxial accelerometer, the Helix short period seismograph, and the Prism broadband seismograph.
 The Gecko is Australian designed and built, and competitively priced in the professional seismograph market.
-Download the Gecko data sheet, view the seismic product range at ESS Earth Sciences or contact us for more information.
+Download the Gecko data sheet, view the seismic product range at ESS Earth Sciences, or contact us for more information.